Forged in Chains - The Story of House Goliath

 Industry – The True Power of Goliath

-Though many believe the Goliaths' might lies in their genes, their true power is forged in industry.
-By 705.M41, House Goliath had become one of Necromunda's great industrial powers, producing more metal and refined materials than any rival.
-They work closely with House Orlock, trading raw ore for processed alloys that fuel the Imperium's endless wars.
+Though many mistake the Goliath's strength for one rooted solely in genetics, their true power lies within industry.
+By 705.M41, House Goliath had become one of Necromunda's great industrial powers - producing more metal and refined materials than any rival house combined.
+They even trade raw ore with House Orlock for processed alloys used to fuel Imperium war efforts!

 Each House maintains its own weapon workshops under the supervision of the Adeptus Mechanicus.
 Goliath weaponry is oversized, brutal, and unapologetically destructive.
 The Renderizer axe has become both a weapon and a symbol of status, while the rare plasma/stub combi-pistol exemplifies their reckless ingenuity.
 They are slow compared to their rivals—heavy and deliberate—but when they strike, the result is devastating.